WELCOME at the INPRO website!

 The editorial board of this website consists of

-• Sandra Jorna, Hanze University of Applied Sciences, The Netherland, moderator
+• Sandra Jorna-Lakke, Hanze University of Applied Sciences, The Netherland, moderator

 • Ingrid Aerts, AP University of Applied Sciences and arts Antwerp, Belgium, editor content materials IP-Competencies (numbered as 4)